 As regulation of banks, insurers, and other financial services were covered by the PRA, the FCA focused its efforts on wholesalers, retailers, financial markets, and other entities not delegated to the PRA, including payday loan lenders.
 The FCA works closely with the PRA to provide a comprehensive and effective regulatory service for the financial services sector.

 The FCA has numerous roles in regulating financial services, but its main focus is to ensure fair contracts are provided to consumers and borrowers.
 This means that it can control how financial products such as payday loans or same day loans are marketed and set minimum standards for lenders.
 As a result, the FCA can promote healthy competition in the financial industry while increasing public trust in lenders.
 Regulations surrounding the marketing of financial products like payday loans ensure that lenders provide key information to borrowers and that the advertising of these services adhere to specific rules.
 By following these regulations, lenders can ensure that they are both lending responsibly and promoting public trust in their services.

 The Positive Impact of the FCA

 The introduction of the FCA has seen significant changes in the financial services industry.
 By promoting responsible lending and enforcing strict regulations on lenders, the FCA has transformed the financial lending market.
-As a result of this, many lenders that took advantage of the lax regulations that were in place when the FSA was responsible for regulation have been wiped out overnight.
+As a result of this, many lenders that took advantage of the lax regulations in place when the FSA was responsible for regulation have been wiped out overnight.
 Payday loans companies were cropping up at an unprecedented rate when under the FSA, often with unfair practices that landed borrowers in unreasonable amounts of debt that they were unable to pay.
 These lenders often provided loans to those that couldn’t afford to pay them back and created debt recovery companies to recoup their losses.
 Many of these were intimidating and unreasonable to borrowers.